Finance

 School Tax Credit for Homeowners

-For the 2023 tax year, the Manitoba School Tax Credit for Homeowners is claimable by a taxpayer who is 55 years of age or over and is equal to the lesser of:
+For the 2023 and 2024 tax years, the Manitoba School Tax Credit for Homeowners is claimable by a taxpayer who owns their principal residence is 55 years of age or over.
+The credit is equal to the lesser of:

 • the individuals' education property tax credit for the year,